martinjankov/whp-hide-posts/README.md

 3. Enable Hide post functionality for additional post types by going to Settings -> Hide Posts

 == Changelog ==

+= 1.0.0 =
+*Release Date - 23 March 2021*

+* Code base optimized and refactored
+* Added option to hide CPT on their own archive page
+* Added option to hide any post type on any taxonomy or custom taxonomy
+* Added option to hide posts on the default WordPress recent posts widget

 = 0.5.3 =
 *Release Date - 15 August 2020*